Complete Subletting Guide

 Approval Process:

-- • Submit written request with subtenant details
+- • Submit written request with subletter details

 Always get written approval from your landlord before proceeding.
 This protects you legally and ensures compliance with your lease terms.